SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 > Your faithful student,
 > Princess Twilight Sparkle

-Twilight rushes with her letter to find Spike, who is [TENSE AGREEMENT] in the middle of another seven-hour bubble bath.
+Twilight rushes with her letter to find Spike, who is in the middle of another seven-hour bubble bath.

 After several rounds of fierce negotiations, Spike permits her to crack the door, *without peeking*, and float the letter over to him so he can send it to Celestia.